Patient education: Antinuclear antibodies (ANA) (Beyond the Basics)

 ANTINUCLEAR ANTIBODIES OVERVIEW

-A healthcare provider may request that a patient have a test for antinuclear antibodies (ANA) as part of an evaluation for possible autoimmune disease.
+A health care provider may request that a patient have a test for antinuclear antibodies (ANA) as part of an evaluation for possible autoimmune disease.
 Antibodies are proteins that are made as part of an immune response.
 Normally, the immune system responds to an infection by producing large numbers of antibodies to fight bacteria or viruses.
 However, when a person has an autoimmune disease, the immune system malfunctions and may produce large amounts of potentially harmful antibodies directed against one’s own body.
 These self-directed antibodies are referred to as autoantibodies.
 Autoantibody-mediated inflammation and cell destruction may affect blood cells, skin, joints, kidneys, lungs, nervous system, and other organs of the body.

 The ANA test identifies autoantibodies that target substances contained inside cells.
 Although the name implies that the test detects only autoantibodies directed against components of the nucleus, the test can also be used to detect antibodies directed against cellular components that are contained within the cell cytoplasm, outside of the nucleus.

 Because symptoms of autoimmune disorders often vary from patient to patient, these diseases may be very difficult to diagnose.
-Together with a healthcare provider’s careful consideration of a patient’s symptoms, physical findings, and other laboratory test results, a positive ANA test may assist in the diagnosis of autoimmune diseases.
+Together with a health care provider’s careful consideration of a patient’s symptoms, physical findings, and other laboratory test results, a positive ANA test may assist in the diagnosis of autoimmune diseases.

 INTERPRETING ANTINUCLEAR ANTIBODIES RESULTS

-In the ANA test, antinuclear (or anti-cytoplasmic) antibodies bind to cells that have been fixed on a slide.
+In the antinuclear antibody (ANA) test, antinuclear (or anti-cytoplasmic) antibodies bind to cells that have been fixed on a slide.
 The addition of a secondary antibody (with an attached fluorescent dye) directed against human antibodies may reveal staining of the nucleus or cytoplasm under a fluorescence microscope.
 Patient samples are often screened for ANA after being diluted 1:40 and 1:160 in a buffered solution.
 If staining is observed at both the 1:40 and 1:160 dilutions, then the laboratory continues to dilute the sample until staining can no longer be seen under the microscope.
-The level to which a patient’s sample can be diluted, and still produce recognizable staining, is known as the ANA “titer.”
+The level to which a patient’s sample can be diluted and still produce recognizable staining is known as the ANA “titer.”
 The ANA titer is a measure of the amount of ANA in the blood; the higher the titer, the more autoantibodies are present in the sample.

 It is difficult to standardize the ANA test between laboratories.
 One approach has been to modify the test reagents such that 30 percent of normal individuals will have a positive test when their sample is tested at a dilution of 1:40.
 This standardization makes the ANA test very sensitive for the diagnosis of autoimmune diseases but results in many false positive results.
 At a dilution of 1:160, only 5 percent of normal individuals have a positive test for ANA.
 The 1:160 dilution increases the specificity of the ANA test for the diagnosis of autoimmune diseases.